MrMicky-FR/FastBoard/README.md

 </dependencies>
 ```

-When using Maven, be careful not to build directly with your IDE configuration but with Maven instead (on IntelliJ IDEA: in the `Maven` tab on the right, `Lifecycle` and `package`).
+When using Maven, make sure to build directly with Maven and not with your IDE configuration. (on IntelliJ IDEA: in the `Maven` tab on the right, in `Lifecycle`, use `package`).

 ### Gradle